Stealing Beauty: Plot

 Retreating to the guest house, Lucy shares her notebook with Parrish.
 It is one of her mother's last notebooks, containing a poem Lucy thinks holds clues to the identity of her real father.
 Throughout the film, she has been asking probing questions about her mother.
 Did Parrish ever know Sara to wear green sandals?
 Had Ian ever eaten olive leaves?
-Had Carlo Lisca (Carlo Cecchi), a war correspondent friend of the Graysons whom Sara had known, ever killed a viper?
+Had Carlo Lisca, a war correspondent friend of the Graysons whom Sara had known, ever killed a viper?
 These images are all found in the poem, which Lucy now reads to Parrish.
 He agrees it must refer to her dad.

-That evening, Lucy wears her mother's dress to the Donati's annual party.
+That evening, Lucy wears her mother's dress to the Donatis' annual party.
 Soon after arriving, she sees Niccolò with another girl, and they do not speak.
 Then she sees Osvaldo playing clarinet in the band.
 Later, seeing him dancing with a girl, they exchange earnest glances.
-Lucy picks up a young Englishman to take back to the Grayson's villa.
+Lucy picks up a young Englishman to take back to the Graysons' villa.
 On the way out, Osvaldo chases Lucy down, saying he's interested in visiting America.
 They agree to meet the next day.
-The Englishman spends the night with her at the villa, but without sex.
+The Englishman spends the night with her at the villa, but without having sex.

 The next day, Parrish is hospitalized.
 Lucy skulks around his quarters in the guest house afterward.
 Looking out a window, seeing Ian's sculpture of a mother and child, she has an epiphany.
 Lucy asks Ian where he was in August 1975, when she was conceived.
 He says he was here, fixing up the villa, possibly when he was doing Lucy's mother's portrait.
 He says they could ask Diana, but then remembers she was in London, finalizing her divorce.
 They realize Ian is Lucy's biological father, and she promises to keep the secret.

 Meanwhile, Osvaldo arrives.
 Lucy gets stung by bees as she exits Ian's studio, so he helps, putting clay on the welts.
 Walking through the countryside, Osvaldo confesses he wrote to her once.
 This was the letter Lucy loved above all, the one she knew by heart.
 Osvaldo then takes her to the tree from the letter.

-Lucy and Osvaldo spend the night under the tree.
+Lucy and Osvaldo spend the night having sex under the tree.
 As they part the next morning, Osvaldo reveals that it was his first time, too.